Maesteg: Economy

-Maesteg Market Square
+Maesteg Market

 Maesteg Market was situated at the ground floor level of Maesteg Town Hall and offered a variety of goods until the final stallholder left in 2018.
+This space has now home to Maesteg's library.

 Transport

 Railway

 Maesteg has three railway stations, all on the Maesteg Line.
 Services are operated by Transport for Wales and run directly to Cardiff Central via Bridgend.
 The services usually continue to Cheltenham Spa via Newport and Gloucester with one early morning service to Ebbw Vale Town.
-Previous, long-distance extensions, one to London Waterloo and one to Wrexham General were short lived.
-The terminus station is Maesteg, the other two stations are the most recently built Maesteg (Ewenny Road), and Garth station which serves the Garth and Cwmfelin villages situated just outside Maesteg.
-A bus service used to replace a withdrawn rail service from Maesteg to Caerau, but it was removed in January 2012 due to council cutbacks.
+Previous, long-distance extensions to London Waterloo and Wrexham General were short lived.
+The terminus station is Maesteg; the other two stations are the most recently built Maesteg (Ewenny Road), and Garth station which serves the Garth and Cwmfelin villages situated just outside Maesteg.
+The Rail linc bus service used to replace a withdrawn rail service from Maesteg to Caerau, but it was removed in January 2012 due to council cutbacks.

 In the past, there were other railway stations in Maesteg.
-Llangynwyd Station used to lie on the Maesteg line a few miles east of where Garth Station is today, and Maesteg (Neath Road) which was on the old Port Talbot Railway Line but these are now closed.
+Llangynwyd Station used to lie on the Maesteg line a few miles east of where Garth Station is today, and Maesteg (Neath Road) was on the old Port Talbot Railway Line, but these are now closed.

-The original Maesteg railway station was situated a few yards west of the terminus that is there today.
-Remains of the original station are still there behind the Asda Store, including the platforms and the bridge joining the two platforms.
-The old track was removed in 2007 during the land reclamation project.
+The original Maesteg station was situated a few yards west of the terminus that is there today.
+Remains of the original station remain behind the Asda supermarket, including the platforms and the bridge joining the two platforms.
+The old track was removed in 2007 during a land reclamation project.
 The present stations were reopened by British Rail in 1992.

 Buses

-Maesteg Bus Station is situated to the rear of the town hall.
+Maesteg bus station is situated to the rear of the town hall.
 First Cymru operate the majority of the services from this station.
 Services run to Bridgend, Swansea via Port Talbot, Caerau Park, Llangynwyd and Cymmer.

 Welsh language

 In common with the rest of Wales, the town has two official languages, English and Welsh.
 The majority of people in Maesteg are native English speakers, but there is a Welsh-speaking minority.
 The 2011 census reported that 11% of people over the age of 3 spoke Welsh.
 However, there were large discrepancies between age groups.
-27.9% of 3-15 year old spoke Welsh, 8.6% of 16-64 year olds spoke Welsh with the lowest proportion being among the over 65s at 5.3%.
+27.9% of 3-15 year olds spoke Welsh, 8.6% of 16-64 year olds spoke Welsh, and the lowest proportion was among the over 65s at 5.3%.

-Primary and secondary education is available through the medium of Welsh, there are Welsh-language chapels and the headquarters of Menter yr Iaith Pen-y-bont ar Ogwr is based in the town.
+Primary and secondary education is available through the medium of Welsh, there are Welsh-language chapels, and the headquarters of Menter yr Iaith Pen-y-bont ar Ogwr is based in the town.
 The Welsh-language author and Welsh-medium education campaigner Norah Isaac was born and raised in Caerau.
-She was described as 'the most influential individual in the history of Welsh-medium education' by Iolo Wyn Williams in his book 'Our Children's Language: The Welsh-Medium Schools of Wales, 1939-2000'.
-Wales' first every Welsh-language nursery was opened in Maesteg in 1949.
+She was described as 'the most influential individual in the history of Welsh-medium education' by Iolo Wyn Williams in his book Our Children's Language: The Welsh-Medium Schools of Wales, 1939-2000.
+Wales' first ever Welsh-language nursery was opened in Maesteg in 1949.